WiLL75G/soc-day08-splunk-siem-alerts-dashboard/README.md

 | sort -count
 ```

-Which users are executing scheduled jobs.
+This panel identifies which users appear in the reviewed CRON activity.

-Root is the dominant CRON executor, which accounts for the root session count in Panel 3.
-Scheduled maintenance jobs run as root by design.
-That is the baseline, not the incident.
+Root was the dominant CRON user.

+That provided context for the elevated root session count seen in Panel 3 and supported interpreting the observed activity as scheduled system behaviour rather than treating the count alone as an incident.

-The alert this panel really exists for is the inverse.
-A non root user appearing in this panel has no innocent explanation, and that is what persistence looks like.
+A new or unexpected user appearing in CRON activity would require investigation against the established host baseline and authorised scheduled jobs.

 ## Dashboard Deployment